Alli Adeyemi

 Alli Adeyemi is Nigerian politician.
 He serves as a member representing Mushin Federal Constituency of Lagos State in the 10th House of Representatives.

+Early life and education

+Alli was born on 9 September 1964, he hails from Lagos State and holds a master's degree.

+Career

-Born on 9 September 1964, he hails from Lagos State and holds a master's degree.
-He was first elected into the House of Assembly at the 2019 elections, and re-elected in 2023 under the All Progressives Congress(APC).
+Alli was first elected into the House of Assembly at the 2019 elections, and re-elected in 2023 under the All Progressives Congress (APC).